AishaAgarwal/FileChat/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

-Below are the instructions on setting up your project locally.
+This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple steps.
+To get a local copy up and running follow these simple example steps.

-### Installation
+_Lets first get on with getting our OpenAI API key for the OpenAI LLM model being used at the core end of the QAchain._

 1. Get a free API Key at [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys)
 2. Clone the repo